-The fee for each type of permit shall be established by the Penn Estates Board of Directors and shall be paid to PEPOA.
+The fee for each type of permit shall be established by the Penn Estates Board of Directors.
 No application or permit shall be valid until the required fees have been paid.
 The Property Owner will be notified of approval in writing.